 Profile of Distance Education Students in 2017

-- 245,265 undergraduates are enrolled in distance education programs at “exclusively distance education institutions” and the highest percentage of these students are enrolled at private for-profit institutions.
+- 245,265 undergraduates are enrolled in distance education programs at “exclusively distance education institutions” and the highest percentage of these students are at private for-profit institutions.

 - At the undergraduate and graduate levels, most students are still not enrolled in any distance education courses at all, but compared to pervious years, the numbers are on the rise overall.

 - In Fall 2016, 1,913,646 students were enrolled in some distance education courses; by 2017, this number had crept up to 2,114,539.

 - At the graduate level, the number of students enrolled in some distance education courses dropped slightly between 2016 and 2017; in fall 2016, 275,952 graduate students reported taking some distance education courses but by 2017, this number has slipped slightly.

 - Comparative data from 2016 to 2017 also suggests that alternative pathways (e.g., online coding academies) may be declining: In 2016, 974 students were enrolled in exclusively online private for-profit programs but this dropped to 516 in 2017.
 The change may reflect the fact that during this time, a growing number of public and private non-profit colleges and universities started to partner with for-profits (e.g., companies such as Trilogy) to offer similar programs.